Nathan InnocenteAssociate Professor, Teaching Stream Sociology

 Professor Innocente teaches courses in criminology and socio-legal studies, crime and organizations, and identity crime, as well as introduction to sociology and experiential learning.
 He also teaches on organizational and psychological aspects of white-collar crime for the Master of Forensic Accounting program.

 Marinos, Voula, Nathan Innocente, and Christine Goodwin.
 2018.
 “Giving Voice: Prioritizing Youth Agency in Criminal Justice Diversion.”
-Pp. 256-274 in The Sociology of Child and Youth Studies in Canada Reader, edited by Xiaobei Chen, Rebecca Raby, and Patrizia Albanese.
+In The Sociology of Childhood and Youth in Canada, edited by Xiaobei Chen, Rebecca Raby, and Patrizia Albanese.
 Toronto, ON: Canadian Scholars’ Press.

 Hannah-Moffat, Kelly and Nathan Innocente.
 2013.
-“To thrive or simply survive: Parole and the Post-release needs of Canadian women existing prison.”
-Pp.77-97 in Women Exiting Prison: Critical Essays on Gender, Post-release Support and Survival, edited by Bree Carlton and Marie Segrave.
-New York: Routledge
+“To Thrive or Simply Survive: Parole and the Post-release Needs of Canadian Women Existing Prison.”
+In Women Exiting Prison: Critical Essays on Gender, Post-release Support and Survival, edited by Bree Carlton and Marie Segrave.
+New York: Routledge.